50 years of the 50p

 What was happening that year – 2009

-Matt Smith was named as the new Doctor Who, the UK suffered its worst snowfall for 20 years, we said goodbye to the king of pop Michael Jackson who passed away aged 50, and after an online campaign, Rage Against the Machine’s Killing in the Name beat X Factor winner Joe McElderry’s The Climb to the Christmas number one spot.
+Matt Smith was named as the new Doctor Who, the UK suffered its worst snowfall for 20 years and after an online campaign, Rage Against the Machine’s Killing in the Name beat X Factor winner Joe McElderry’s The Climb to the Christmas number one spot.